Facts about Snowy Owls-AnimalBehaviorCorner

 5. Conservation status

 5.1.
-Threats to Snowy Owl populations
+Threats to Snowy Owl Populations

 Despite their remote habitat, Snowy Owls face a range of threats to their populations.
 One of the biggest threats is climate change, which is causing the Arctic tundra to warm at an alarming rate, affecting the Snowy Owls’ prey and breeding habits.